The Great Sugar Lie – 50 Years Later The Truth Comes Out

 Today we are hearing more and more about the Great Sugar Lie

 Today we are hearing more and more about the impact sugar, and refined carbohydrates, have on cardiovascular health.
-We are also hearing more and more about the great sugar lie that was told for so many years.
+We are also hearing more and more about the great sugar lie told for so many years.

 Sugar addiction is a chronic problem today.
 Foods are manipulated with substances and chemicals that trigger cravings.
 Despite the awareness now, there does not appear to be any significant changes coming in the foreseeable future.
 At least not with the food industry.